The Adventures of Jinbao: Plot

 As the group gets further into the Nine-Headed Snake's lair, they are attacked by the Nine-Headed Snake.
 Each of them tries to attack the Nine-Headed Snake only to fail because his heads can regenerate.
 Charcoal sacrifices himself to buy everyone else time to get to Princess Angelica.
 Big-Eyed Monkey reads from the partially-burned paper that one must be sacrificed to save everyone.
 They find her chained over the water that is filled with evil poison that is slowly corrupting the Dragon Ball of Light.
 Cattle starts to make up for his mistake by traversing the poison water to rescue Princess Angelica as he is the only one who can break the chains.
 Cattle collapses as Jinbao hopes that he'll recover.
 When the Nine-Headed Snake starts to catch up to them, Mantis appears and has dug a hole for everyone to escape through.
 Cattle buys everyone time to get out.
 The Nine-Headed Snake starts to tunnel after them as his flying lair collapses.

 When morning comes, Steel Mouth Chicken crows at the sight of the sun.
 As Jinbao faces the Nine-Headed Snake, a recovering Princess Angelica states that the Nine-Headed Snake is at his weakest during the day.
 The rebels join the fight against the Nine-Headed Snake.
 The Ginseng Spirit shows up and plays his Song of Peace to weaken the Nine-Headed Snake.
 Faith shows up to help as she restores the land, purifies the Phantom Army, and even revives Cattle and Charcoal.
 The rebels then do a combo attack against its heads in order to defeat it while getting entangled.
 Cotton Sheep Sister attacks the Wind Head, Horse attacks the Water Head, Mantis attacks the Ice Head, Big-Eared Rabbit attacks the Fire Head, Big-Eyed Monkey attacks the Electric Head, Flying Pig attacks the Poison Head, Golden Retriever attacks the Spear Head, Steel Mouth Chicken attacks the Bewitching Head, and Jinbao attacks the main head.
 The final blow breaks the Nine-Headed Snake as the evil rat emerges and flees Merryland.

 What's left of the Nine-Headed Snake is restored to Hope as she rejoins Faith in the sky.
 Princess Angelica gives them the Dragon Ball of Light as she states that Hope and Faith will continue to guard Merryland.
 Everyone celebrates their victory.

-During the credits, Jinbao is back on Earth as he spars with his Captain using the moves that he learned in Merryland as well as drinking Chinese alcohol.
+During the credits, Jinbao is back on Earth as he spars with his Captain using the moves that he learned in Merryland as well as drinking alcohol.
 Their sparring ends in a draw.